Fast and Fair Simultaneous Confidence Bands for Functional Parameters: Introducing Non-Constant Critical Value Functions

 If this quantity is zero, then the only way that $X(t)$ could have exceeded $u(t)$ was if $X$ started above of $u$ at $t=0$, since both functions, $X$ and $u$, are continuous.
-This logic leads to the expected Euler characteristic inequality
+This logic leads to the expected Euler characteristic inequality by applying Boole's and Markov's inequality

-where $\varphi_u(X):=\mathbbm{1}_{X(0)\geq u(0)}+N_{u,X}([0,1])$ denotes the Euler (or Euler-Poincar\'e) characteristic of the excursion set $\{t\in[0,1]:X(t)\geq u(t)\}$.
-Intuitively, this quantity counts exceedances by starting at $t=0$, checking if $X(0)>u(0)$ and then moving through the domain to check for additional up-crossings.
-For large $u$, the inequality in \eqref{EQ:EulerHeuristic} gives a very useful and nearly exact approximation.
-Indeed, for a constant threshold function $u(t)\equiv u$ the results in \cite{TTA2005} imply that, under some regularity conditions, the approximation error is exponentially smaller than $\E[\varphi_{u,X}(t_0)]$, i.e., $P(\exists{t\in[0,1]} : X(t)\geq u)=\E[\varphi_{u,X}(t_0)]\big(1+o(\exp(-cu^2))\big)$, for some $c>0$.
-As our intended applications are confidence and prediction bands with typically large thresholds $u$, we will see in our numerical work that the resulting bands are nearly exact.
+where $\varphi_{u,X}(0):=\mathbbm{1}_{X(0)\geq u(0)}+N_{u,X}([0,1])$ denotes the Euler (or Euler-Poincar\'e) characteristic of the excursion set $\{t\in[0,1]:X(t)\geq u(t)\}$.
+Intuitively, this quantity counts exceedance events by starting at $t=0$, checking if $X(0)>u(0)$ and then moving through the domain to check for additional up-crossings.
+From a geometric point of view, the Euler characteristic over $[0,1]$-domains equals the number of connected components of the excursion set $\{t\in[0,1]:X(t)\geq u(t)\}$; see \cite{AT2007_book} for generalizations to more complex domains in higher dimensions.

+\paragraph{Sharpness of the expected Euler characteristic inequality.} The sharpness of inequality \eqref{EQ:EulerIneq} was studied under different assumptions on the stochastic process $X$. \cite{Piterbarg1982} and \cite{Azais_et_al_2002} considered the case of smooth Gaussian processes with stationary covariance functions (i.e.~$\operatorname{Cov}(X(t),X(s))=\operatorname{Cov}(X(0),X(|t-s|))$ for all $t,s\in[0,1]$) and without global singularities (i.e.~$\operatorname{Cor}(X(t),X(s))=1$ only if $t=s$).
+These authors showed, under some further technical assumptions, that the approximation error for large $u\to\infty$ is $|P\big(\exists{t\in[0,1]} : X(t)\geq u(t)\big)-\E[\varphi_{u,X}(0)]|\leq c_1\exp\left(-c_2u^2/2\right)$ for some positive constants $c_1$ and $c_2$. \cite{TTA2005} showed that similar results hold for non-stationary covariance functions.
+These results generalize to our case of non-constant critical value functions $u(t)$ by considering $u\equiv\min_{0\leq t\leq 1}u(t)$ for large $u\to\infty$.
+Note that global singularities are allowed in \eqref{EQ:EulerIneq}, but make the approximation less sharp.
+Below in Proposition \ref{PRO:PRICE4FAIRNESS} (Price of fairness), we study the loss of accuracy of inequality \eqref{EQ:EulerIneq} when imposing more and more fairness constraints.

-For variable $u(t)$, it can be useful to start counting at some mid point, $t_0 \in [0,1]$ and then count crossings moving away from $t_0$ in both directions.
-When moving from $t_0$ down to $0$, up-crossings as $t$ decreases are equivalent to down-crossings as $t$ increases (see Figure \ref{FIG:APP_CROSS} of the supplementary paper \cite{LR_2019_Suppl}).
-We therefore work with the more generalized bound
+To construct non-constant critical value functions $u(t)$ that are both tight and fair, it is necessary to generalize the expected Euler characteristic inequality \eqref{EQ:EulerIneq} and to allow starting the counting at some mid point, $t_0 \in [0,1]$ and then count crossings moving away from $t_0$ in both directions.
+When moving from $t_0$ down to $0$, up-crossings as $t$ decreases are equivalent to down-crossings as $t$ increases (see Figure \ref{FIG:APP_CROSS} of the supplementary paper \cite{LR_Suppl}).
+We therefore work with the following generalized expected Euler characteristic